 The Weather -Skiing is a weather dependent sport, and The Alps create a dramatic environment of every changing conditions.
 You can have blinding snow, or scorching sun, wind or rain, perhaps all in one day.
 Much of the skiing is above tree line, so visibility can be a white out with fog or snow.
 Some years the Alps are blessed with bountiful snow, with huge snowbanks, or there can be snow draught years, where ski resorts with snowmaking survive, but others are extremely limited in their operation.

 The Terrain – In the US, ski resort mountains were carefully selected for their northern exposure and natural contours inherent to skiing.
 Ski industry leaders developed the mountains with the best slopes and aspects, then cut the trails.
 Take Vail for an example where they designed the mountain and the resort village followed to accommodate the skiers.
 In some cases, the resulting resort village in the US came out charming, others, not so much.
 In the Alps, they had summer tourist towns and villages that existed for hiking and summer activities long before the ski terrain.
 The towns then placed ski lifts up the nearest mountains, sometimes regardless of the viability or fall line of the ski terrain.
 Then they started connecting lifts to neighboring village with long cable cars or steep t bars – whatever worked.
 So the terrain is vast, spread out, sometimes huge, not always ideal or convenient, with long traverses (hence snowboarding is less popular in Europe) and crazy lifts spanning deep steep valleys.
 And there are cliffs, big cliffs, venture “off piste” and you are on your own.
 There is rarely, if ever, a “danger cliffs” sign.
+Hire a Guide to safely explore off-piste and truly maximize your time on skis – its worth it!

 The Trails – In Europe, ski trails don’t really have names, just a number, and the mere delineation of poles marking each side, short colored stripes to the left, longer colored stripes to the right (this becomes important in white out conditions), on the trail maps (piste plans) its blue for easy, red for intermediate, black for expert, yellow for ungroomed.
 Personally I love the character a trail name brings to its run… White Heat and Forever sound more tantalizing, unique and memorable than #5 or 23.
 North American mountains also have more trails, where in The Alps one lift serves maybe 2 or 3 pistes.